YuriiMotov/FastAPI_study/README.md

     After that the endpoint function is executed.

-    If any exception occures during this process (till the moment then Response is sent), this exception will be passed to the dependencies with `yield`.
-You can catch it and raise other exception, including HTTPException, with changes HTTP-Response.
+    If any exception occures during this process (till the moment then Response is sent), this exception will be passed to the dependancies with `yield`.
+You can catch it and raise other exception (although, it's better not to do this), including HTTPException, which changes HTTP-Response.

     After the endpoint's function has executed successfully and Response has sent to the client, background task starts.

-    If any exception occures during the background task execution, this exception will be passed to the dependencies with `yield`.
-You can catch it and do whatever you want except raising HTTPException (it doesn't make sence since the Respons has sent).
+    If any exception occures during the background task execution, this exception will be passed to the dependancies with `yield`.
+You can catch it and do whatever you want except raising HTTPException (it doesn't make sence since the Respons has sent and it will couse another exception (RuntimeError: Caught handled exception, but response already started)).

     Commit: [f805aea](https://github.com/YuriiMotov/FastAPI_study/compare/319e75f9282cf1a655f9b37d8ca25c9a5afc3b1c...f805aeaa8239277d1055d76e223661a69b4f0cbf)